Zechee/c_to_f/README.md

-# This is a convertor for Celsius temperature to Fahrenheit temperature# c_to_f
+# This is a convertor for Celsius temperature to Fahrenheit temperature